18F/API-All-the-X/pages/agency_api_strategy.md

 * Press Release
 * Brief Stakeholders, Go on an internal road show
 * Ensure inclusion in data management efforts
+* Take advantage of trainings and supports.
+* Share updates on listserve.

 ## Stage 2 (Next 12-18 months)